Ricky Wright

 Chief of Detention Administration

-Henry is a highly experienced law enforcement professional who has dedicated over two decades of his career to the Clay County Sheriff’s Office.
+Chief Henry is a highly experienced law enforcement professional who has dedicated over two decades of his career to the Clay County Sheriff’s Office.
 During this time, he has assumed crucial leadership positions within various divisions, including the jail, courthouse, and civil unit.
 He has also shown himself as a mentor, security, and management leader.

-Henry has earned several notable achievements and certifications that highlight his commitment to professional development and expertise in the field.
+Chief Henry has earned several notable achievements and certifications that highlight his commitment to professional development and expertise in the field.
 Some of his accomplishments include National Certified Corrections Executive (NCCE), the Elite Academy #1 hosted by the National Institute of Jail Operations (NIJO), National Jail Leadership Command Academy #34, and FBI-Leeda Trilogy.
-Henry is a certified CFA, FCAC, and FLA-TAC accreditation inspector and a certified FMJS inspector.
-Henry holds a degree from Vincennes University.
+He is a certified CFA, FCAC, and FLA-TAC accreditation inspector and a certified FMJS inspector.

 Domenic Paniccia

-Paniccia is a proud United States Marine Corps Veteran with more than 20 years of law enforcement experience.
+Chief Paniccia is a proud United States Marine Corps veteran with more than 20 years of law enforcement experience.
 He has served in various roles and leadership positions in the Sheriff’s Office to include Patrol, Patrol Sergeant, Field Training Officer, Master Sergeant, OSS, OSS Sergeant, General Investigations, and Detective Sergeant of Investigations and the Robbery/ Homicide Unit.
 Paniccia was also a Watch Commander and Narcotics Unit Commander.
 He was a long time member of the Sheriff’s Office Honor Guard, where earned the title of Commander, and was also a member of the Crisis Negotiations Team.
 Currently, Paniccia is the President of the Humanitarian Fund.
 Paniccia has received numerous commendations throughout his career, most notable being the 2012 J.P.
 Hall Officer of the Year.
 In 2014, he was the recipient of a Law Enforcement Commendation Medal.
-Paniccia has a degree from Vincennes University and has attended numerous leadership schools, with the most recent being the Florida Sheriff’s Association Commanders Academy (Class #11).

 Jeremy Clark